Federated Feature Selection for Cyber-Physical Systems of Systems

 We based the performance evaluation of \ac{FFS} on two datasets, each one mapping one of the two use cases described in Section~\ref{sec:problem_statement}.
 The first one called MAV\footnote{dataset available at: https://tinyurl.com/mavmr01} is a publicly available dataset containing both 64$\times$64 images and $6$ \acp{IMU} collected by a \ac{AV} during a mission in a controlled environment.
 The second dataset called WEarable Stress and Affect Detection (WESAD) is a collection of data sampled from heterogeneous biophysical sensors: ECG, EDA, EMG, Temperature, Respiration and Inertial Measurements on the three axes.

-\paragraph{MAV dataset} In the MAV dataset, both images and inertial measurements are synchronised to obtain a set of eRIDs.
-Note that we pre-process the raw images to extract from them more informative features as it is customary in the computer vision domain.
-In our case, feature extraction eases the training of a machine learning model and, in this case, performs a preliminary step of data compression.
-In details, a raw image is made of 4102 floats (64$\times$64 pixels + 6 IMU readings) while, after the feature extraction, it shrinks down to a vector of size 2166 floats.
+\paragraph{MAV dataset} both images and inertial measurements are synchronised to obtain a set of eRIDs.
+We pre-process the raw images to extract more informative features as it is customary in the computer vision domain.
+Feature extraction eases the training of a machine learning model and, performs a preliminary step of data compression.
+In fact, a raw image is made of 4102 floats (64$\times$64 pixels + 6 IMU readings) while, after the feature extraction, it shrinks down to a vector of size 2166 floats.
 In our settings, we extract the \ac{HOG} features\footnote{HOG is a standard feature extraction methodology used in computer vision and image processing to create an image descriptor that captures the spatial relations between different portions of it \cite{chen14}. }, and we assume that the feature extraction is accomplished directly on the \ac{AV}, which might be possible if equipped with a board of the kind discussed in \cite{chen14}.